Offering a stable supply chain: Behind the scenes at ROHM logistics

 “Change is the only constant in life.”
 This ancient insight of the Greek philosopher Heraclitus still applies today.
 And never has this saying been truer than in our fast-paced world.
 The electronics industry in particular is showing an unprecedented speed of development.
 New technologies and trends create a wide range of new opportunities for device manufacturers coupled tightly with the supply chain.
 The requirements for end customers evolve and the whole supply chain has to adjust: from the device manufacturer all the way back to the semiconductor supplier and their logistic operations.

-Kyoko Tago, Deputy Director Logistics
+Kyoko Tago, Director Logistics,

 ROHM Semiconductor Europe

 Therefore, ROHM’s key markets within the automotive and industrial sector require a high level of service and flexibility.
-“We also have to manage unpredictable situations”, says Kyoko Tago, Deputy Director Logistics at ROHM Semiconductor Europe.
+“We also have to manage unpredictable situations”, says Kyoko Tago, Director Logistics at ROHM Semiconductor Europe.
 Situations can change by the hour: Deliveries can get pulled in or pulled out.
 “Therefore, we always need to come up with targeted solutions for each circumstance,” adds Tago.